 SECTION 2.
-BACKGROUND INFORMATION
+BACKGROUND INFORMATION SEC.

-SEC.
 2.01 BACKGROUND INFORMATION

 The Alaska Department of Corrections provides a variety of services to sex offenders that are focused on enhancing public safety.
-The department recognizes that optimum management of sex offenders occurs along a continuum of care, beginning with assessment after sentencing, including both institutional and community treatment.
-Comprehensive assessment of risks and needs is a critical element in managing and treating sex offenders.
+The department recognizes that optimum management of sex offenders occurs along a continuum of care, beginning with assessment after sentencing for institutional treatment.
+Comprehensive assessment of risk and needs is a critical element in managing and treating sex offenders.

-It is essential that the department enhance specialized management and supervision of sex offenders.
+It is essential the department enhances specialized management and supervision of sex offenders.
 By including caseload caps for sex offender probation officers, sex offender-specific treatment and the use of polygraph examination, the department will be adhering to best practices in the field of sex offender management.
 A thorough assessment of sex offenders, including risk assessment, prior to release is a critical part of enhancing their management within communities in Alaska.
 However, the department may determine that assessment should occur sooner during the offender's period of incarceration.